 The Royal Mile is a series of five streets that make up Old Town Edinburgh: Castlehill, the Lawnmarket, the High Street, the Canongate, and Abbey Strand.
 Here you will find most of the history and Gothic architecture, as well as all things tourist.
 Even so, the Royal Mile is great and kind of like the Scottish version of the Las Vegas Strip or Bourbon Street in New Orleans, minus the questionable life choices and alcoholism.
 Tourist shops are here, along with street performers, tours, restaurants, and so forth.

 We walked the Royal Mile and meandered into a few shops, but we also got caught up watching a few of the street performers.
 The first was a magician, whom we watched eat a 5-foot balloon like a boss.
-Another was a girl dancing while using (what I was positive was) ecstasy.
-She saw us watching and took my stepdad’s hand to begin dancing with him; let’s just say I don’t think they’ll be getting a call from Dancing With The Stars anytime soon.
+Another was a girl dancing very, um, seductively.
+She saw us watching and took my stepdad’s hand to begin dancing with him; let’s just say I don’t think he’ll be getting a call from Dancing With The Stars anytime soon.
 We also paused to watch a bagpiper, dressed in traditional Scottish clothing, kilt included.